 Mark holds a First Class Honours Law degree, an Arts degree and a Masters degree in International Relations.

-Mark lives in Woodville Park with his wife and two children, and is a keen supporter of AFL team, Port Power.
+He lives in Woodville Park with his wife and two children, and is a keen supporter of AFL team, Port Power.

 Elected to the House of Representatives for Port Adelaide, South Australia in 2007.